DMattDraper/CycloneTracker/README.md

-## What is CycloneTracker
+## What is CycloneTracker?

 CycloneTracker is a simple application meant to display important information about hurricanes.

-This one page site centers around a table display a record of every hurricane that has made landfall in the state of Florida since 1900.
-This is determined using the coordinates provided in each record in the HURDAT2 file, as well as the boudning coordinates of the state.
+This one-page site centers around a table that displays a record of every hurricane that has made landfall in the state of Florida since 1900.
+This is determined using the coordinates provided in each record in the HURDAT2 file, as well as the bounding coordinates of the state.
 This bounding box includes a large portion of water surrounding Florida, and as the state is irregularly shaped, some entries might not be entirely accurate.

 The first column of the table displays the `Name` of the hurricane.
 Some entries were recorded before the naming convention came to be, so they are listed as `UNNAMED`

-The second column displays the `Landfall Date`, or when the hurricane touched land in Florida, using a `yyyy-mm-dd` format.
+The second column displays the `Landfall Date`, or when the hurricane made landfall in Florida, using a `yyyy-mm-dd` format.

 The third column displays the `Maximum Sustained Windspeed` of the hurricane in `knots (kn)`.